ArshaJosefsson/QuizGPT/README.md

 To take this game to the next level, consider the following improvements.

 Introduce a database to handle game sessions, player accounts, and results.
-This will allow for persistent data storage and retrieval, enhancing the game experience.
 Implement leaderboards where players can view the top performers in various categories.
 Allow users to create accounts and track their progress over time.
-This will enable a more personalized and competitive experience.
-These enhancements will make the game more robust and enjoyable, offering players a reason to return and compete for the top spot on the leaderboards.
+Expand the game with different categories, gamemodes and achievements.
+Create a temporary gamechat for each game.

+Two known issues exist where players can currently answer correctly multiple times in a row on the same question.
+When a game is full, spectators cannot view other players' inputs, which should be resolved for a better user experience.